kateolmstead/unity-sdk/README.md

             </td>
             <td>1st</td>
             <td>
-                In this case, we're worried that once-active users are now in danger of leaving the game.
+                In this case, we're worried that once-active users are now in danger of leaving the app.
 We might offer them <strong>50 MonsterBucks</strong> to bring them back.
             </td>
             <td>
                 <img src="http://playnomics.com/integration-dev/img/messaging/50-free-monster-bucks.png"/>